-INSTRUCTIONS CONCERNING LOBBYING CERTIFICATION:
+INSTRUCTIONS CONCERNING LOBHYING CERTIFICATION.

+Lobbying Certification

-Lobbying Certification This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, U.S. Code.
-Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for making the failure.
+This certification is a material representation of fact upon which reliance was placed when this transaction was made or received into.
+Submission of this certification is a prerequisite for making or entering into this immaction imposed by section 1352, title 31, U.S. Code.
+Any person who fails to file the required certification shall be subjective a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.